jewelrecalde/WD-Seatwork-Bar/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
- Re-designed the old website of Aria's Bolthole a bar in Poblacion Makati, I improved the layout and navigation for the future and current customers of their establishment.
+ Re-designed the old website of Aria's Bolthole a bar in Poblacion Makati, <br> I improved the layout and navigation for the future and current customers of their establishment.
 </div>

 <br />